ait-aecid/log-gym/README.md

 # Log Gym

 Framework for creating test challenges aimed at models that detect log anomalies.
-Official code base from: **A Review on Log Anomaly Collaborative Intrusion Detection Systems (2025)**.
+Official code base from: **Collaborative anomaly detection in log data: Comparative analysis and evaluation framework**.

 ## Sections